Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 os.environ.setdefault("DATABASE_URL", "insert your own ElephantSQL database URL here") os.environ.setdefault("SECRET_KEY", "this can be any random secret key")

-# local environment only (do not include these in production/deployment!)
+# local environment only
+(do not include these in production/deployment!)
+## Important
 os.environ.setdefault("DEBUG", "True")